UBC-MDS/datastructpy/README.md

 ## License

-`datastructpy` was created by Albert Halim, Azin Piran, Javier Martinez, Jessica Kuo.
+`datastructpy` was created by @Albert0011, @AzinPiran, @javiermtzo99, @kuo4230.
 It is licensed under the terms of the MIT license.

 ## Credits